IBM-Cloud/ibm-cloud-developer-tools/README.md

 - `idt-update` : Update your IDT environment to the latest versions
 - `idt-uninstall` : Uninstall the IBM Developer Tools

-Note: You will need to either restart your terminal sessions, or reload your bash environment (ie `. ~/.bashrc`) to access these commands.
+Note: You will need to either restart your terminal session, or reload your bash environment (ie `. ~/.bashrc`) to access these commands.

 ### Debugging